-Responsive images · Cloudflare Image Optimization docs
+Responsive images

 srcset requires providing multiple resized versions of every image, and with Cloudflare’s Image Resizing this is an easy task to accomplish.

-There are two different ways to use
+There are two different scenarios where it is useful to use

 srcset:

-- For an image with a fixed size in terms of CSS pixels, but adapting to high-DPI screens (also known as Retina displays).
+- Images with a fixed size in terms of CSS pixels, but adapting to high-DPI screens (also known as Retina displays).
 These images take the same amount of space on the page regardless of screen size, but are sharper on high-resolution displays.
 This is appropriate for icons, thumbnails, and most images on pages with fixed-width layouts.

 - Responsive images that stretch to fill a certain percentage of the screen (usually full width).
-This is best for "hero" images and pages with fluid layouts, including pages using media queries to adapt to various screen sizes.
+This is best for hero images and pages with fluid layouts, including pages using media queries to adapt to various screen sizes.

 srcset for high-DPI displays